A step-by-step guide to convert WordPress (WP) into a static site and host them in Google Cloud Storage (GCS).

 - Go back to the browser

-- Select the drop-down next to newly created bucket and select “Edit website configuration.”
+- Select the drop-down next to the newly created bucket and select “Edit website configuration.”

 - Select the drop-down again and go to “Edit bucket permissions.”